Hikers at rest stop at Hidden Lake Overlook, Glacier National Park, Montana, USA

 I applaud his goal of making it easier to visit America, and I’m thrilled that his order includes a new interagency task force that will encourage sojourns to our country’s “national treasures.”
-By this, of course, he means our national parks.
+By this, of course, he means USA national parks.

 Please note he didn’t say “theme parks.”
 Because they have enormous advertising budgets, theme parks dominate the vacation plans of many overseas visitors and my fellow Americans when they travel in our beautiful country.

 But the truth is that USA national parks offer the best Authentic Luxury Travel in our country.
 This is where international and local families hike the same trails, marvel at the same amazing scenic view, and get to know each other over a cold beer or a hot cup of coffee.

 On this blog, I’ve already written about several USA National Parks: Glacier National Park in Montana and Denali National Park in Alaska I’ve also described Amangiri Resort in Southern Utah, which overlooks Grand Staircase-Escalante National Monument and is near Bryce Canyon National Park and Zion National Park.

 In my next post, I’ll write about more USA national parks: ”glamping” in Northern California’s Sequoia National Monument and exploring Kings Canyon and Sequoia National Parks.

 In the meantime you’ll find “how to get to” and “when to go” and “what to do in” information at the website of the USA National Parks.

 Welcome to America.